savannahfeder/contributions-tracker/README.md

 ## Usage

-1. Start the backend server
+1. Start the frontend development server (`npm start`)
-2. In a separate terminal, start the frontend development server
+2. In a separate terminal, start the backend server (`cd api-backend; npm start`)
-3. Open your browser and navigate to the local address shown in your terminal (typically http://localhost:3000)
+4. Open your browser and navigate to the local address shown in your terminal (typically http://localhost:3000)

 ## Features and How to Use